linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

-The **materials** object contains an array of different materials.
-The material field **name** can be any string and it's used later when assigning a material to a surface.
-The **"default"** name is used for the material that should be used on all surfaces that hasn't specified a material.
+The `materials` object contains an array of different materials.
+The material field `name` is used later when assigning a material to a surface.
+The `default` name is used for the material that should be used on all surfaces that hasn't specified a material.

 The remaining material fields are: